balena-io-modules/ngUrlBind/README.md

 ngUrlBind is not for everything, and it's not for everywhere.
 But it's got its uses.

 I haven't done any performance testing, but I wouldn't be surprised if it wasn't fantastic at this point.
-In object.Observer() we trust.
+In object.Observe() we trust.

 ## How does it work?